highcharts/node-export-server/README.md

   - `workLimit` (default 60) - how many task can be performed by a worker process before it's automatically restarted
   - `queueSize` (default 5) - how many request can be stored in overflow count when there are not enough workers to handle all requests
   - `timeoutThreshold` (default 3500) - the maximum allowed time for each export job execution, in milliseconds.
 If a worker has been executing a job for longer than this period, it will be restarted
-  - `acquireTimeout` (default 3000) - the maximum allowed time for each resource aquire, in milliseconds
+  - `acquireTimeout` (default 3000) - the maximum allowed time for each resource acquire, in milliseconds
 - `killPool()`: kill the phantom processes

 # Performance Notice